swimmer-zone/swimmer-react/public/data/blogs/vietnam/README.md

 ## Nha Trang

 After the second night in Ho Chi Minh we had to wake up early to take the train to Nhà Tráng at 6am.
-There we also walked around for a bit, got a speedboat ferry to the island at the island there was an amusement park and a swimming paradise.
+We enjoyed our first bowl of [pho](https://www.phopalace.menu/product-category/pho/) there, we also walked around for a bit, got a speedboat ferry to the island at the island there was an amusement park and a swimming paradise.
 Wouldn't have been my first choice, but the sky wheel was very nice, it offered a nice view over the skyline of Nhà Tráng.
 The second day we rented a scooter for the first time, which was way too scary in Hanoi or Ho Chi Minh, we climbed a mountain with the scooter and climbed the other half to the lookout point, where we enjoyed the view of the other side of town.

+On the first day someone tried to sell us something on the streets, it was a tour of a couple of hours including a mountain and waterfalls, maybe some swimming, but also making our own rice paper and having a good meal with those.
+It's a custom to put dry rice paper on the tabel, so you could roll your own spring roll.
+When dipping in soy sauce or some other watery sauce, the rice paper became soft.

+They sell a lot on the streets, often sunglasses.
+I got some sandals on a market and got a Vietnamese cap for free.
+Another guy on the beach tried to sell us [silk paintings](https://www.google.com/search?q=Vietnamese+painting&prmd=isvn&source=lnms&tbm=isch&sa=X&ved=2ahUKEwix1Nr03I77AhWvplYBHQ6uALsQ_AUoAXoECAIQAQ&biw=393&bih=720&dpr=2.75#imgrc=vhI7Z-amq2zJvM&imgdii=ENUZC1fkigDVOM) which were beautiful, but unfortunately a bit of a drag to haul around for 3 weeks.

-The third day I went for a dive at the other side of that island and in the evening we took off to Da Nang.
+Unfortunately we didn't make it to the tour on the second day due to sickness and the plan was to leave to Da Nang on the third day, the evening after I went for a dive at the other side of that island.

 [![Nha Trang](/data/blogs/vietnam/images/thumbs/03_nha-trang_01.jpg)](/data/blogs/vietnam/images/03_nha-trang_01.jpg)
 [![Nha Trang](/data/blogs/vietnam/images/thumbs/03_nha-trang_02.jpg)](/data/blogs/vietnam/images/03_nha-trang_02.jpg)